-Collective agreements, international rules of undertakings and rules governing independent occupations if challenged can be subject to a review of constitutionality and legality before the Constitutional Court.
-Law on Obligations foresees that a contract contrary to the Constitution, laws and good customs is null and void.242 Compliance of contracts, collective agreements, internal rules of undertakings and rules governing independent occupations can be challenged if brought before court, where parts or full documents can be deemed null and void.
+and legality before the Constitutional Court.
+Law on Obligations foresees that a contract contrary to the Constitution, laws and good customs is null and void.255 Compliance of contracts, collective agreements, internal rules of undertakings and rules governing independent occupations can be challenged if brought before court, where parts or full documents can be deemed null and void.

 The Law on Courts foresees that loopholes in laws are no justification for courts to refuse to act on upon a filed case.
-They have an obligation to act based on the general principles of law, except when that is strictly forbidden by law.243 Also, respecting general legal principles is in the tradition and teaching of the legal system, and applies to national laws.
+They have an obligation to act based on the general principles of law, except when that is strictly forbidden by law.256 Also, respecting general legal principles is in the tradition and teaching of the legal system, and applies to national laws.
 These laws almost always include in the final provision section a notion of the lex specialis derogat legi generali including changes made on the principle lex posterior derogat legi priori.